Supporting Long-Term Oral Health

 - Use a non-abrasive toothpaste:

 Toothpastes with charcoal or strong whitening agents may wear down the implant crown.
-Choose a gentle, low-abrasive formula to help maintain the surface. - Avoid toothpaste with harsh ingredients:
+Choose a low-abrasive formula that may help reduce wear on the surface. - Avoid toothpaste with harsh ingredients:

 Ingredients like baking soda or stannous fluoride may be too abrasive for daily implant care.
 Look for gel-based or sensitive formulas instead. - Choose an alcohol-free mouthwash:

 Alcohol-based rinses may dry out the soft tissue around the implant.
-An alcohol-free option supports a healthier oral environment. - Use mouthwash to support your daily cleaning routine:
+An alcohol-free option may be less irritating to the soft tissue around implants. - Use mouthwash to support your daily cleaning routine:

 Can food get stuck under or around dental implants?